Born the daughter of Winston and Regina, the name Winstina was a natural choice for their first child. It is a blend of both names.

 City and Regional Planner

 Winstina has a Master of City and Regional Planning and Bachelor of Arts in Planning and Public Policy.
-She has the dual ability of, and is open to, working as a Planner and a Digital Media Strategist to conceptualize, design, and execute online outreach campaigns in planning and public policy.
+She has the dual ability to work as a Planner and a site builder to conceptualize, design and execute online outreach campaigns in planning and public policy using WordPress CMS.

 Entrepreneur and Writer